miramar-labs/fastai-devbox/README.md

     cd fastai-devbox
     bash make-fastai-devbox.sh
 the build might take a while but it is a one-time step.
-Once the build script is finished you will be asked if you want to clean up intermediate files - respond with Y if you want to save on disk space
+Once the build is finished you will be asked if you want to clean up intermediate files - respond with Y if you want to save on disk space

 STEP 4